HomelabDad/terraform-k3s/README.md

 # Terraform K3s Monitoring Stack

-This Terraform project deploys a comprehensive monitoring stack to a K3s cluster running on Proxmox.
-The stack includes Prometheus and Grafana for monitoring and visualization.
+This Terraform project deploys a comprehensive infrastructure and monitoring stack to a K3s cluster running on Proxmox.
+The stack includes essential components for cluster management, monitoring, load balancing, and visualization.

 ## Prerequisites